salihasjsu/secretGiftExchange/README.md

 # Implementation
-1.Springboot framework with H2 in-memory database for Secret Gift Exchange.
+* Springboot framework with H2 in-memory database for Secret Gift Exchange.
 I maintain the history of the family for 3 years in DB and after 3 years i clean the oldest history of the member.
 Checks are performed to not assing the same member as recipient.
 Also to check if the recipient has already been assigned in past 3 years.
-2.H2 database
+* H2 database
-3.Exception Handling
+* Exception Handling
-4.Mocikito Junit5 Test cases.
+* Mocikito Junit5 Test cases.

 # Project Setup
-1. Controllers Layer - a layer to maintain buisness logic of an application.
+* Controllers Layer - a layer to maintain buisness logic of an application.
-2. Service Layer - a layer to provide set of operations
+* Service Layer - a layer to provide set of operations
-3. Model - contains pojos
+* Model - contains pojos
-4. Respoitory Layer - DAO objets to interact with the database.
+* Respoitory Layer - DAO objets to interact with the database.
-5. Exception layer - Custom class to throw exceptions.
+* Exception layer - Custom class to throw exceptions.